 Secrets of the Forbidden City Feng Shui Mysteries of a Chinese Architectural Marvel

 The layout and position of many Chinese cities are influenced by feng shui and the Forbidden City is undoubtedly a superb example.
-In our introduction, we uncover some of the hidden mysteries of this architectural marvel he city of Beijing was constructed during the Ming dynasty between 1407 and 1420, when the third Ming Emperor, Yong Le, decided to move the political centre of China from Nanjing to the Northern location of Beijing.
-His…
+In our introduction, we uncover some of the hidden mysteries of this architectural marvel The city of Beijing was constructed during the Ming dynasty between 1407 and 1420, when the third Ming Emperor, Yong Le, decided to move the political centre of China from Nanjing to the Northern location of Beijing.
+His motivation…

 Beijing Autumn off the Beaten path We Check out Beijing's Form